 Draft Your GIS Resume Summary

-Put in the very beginning, it will act as a brief introduction to your GIS resume.
-As it is a highlight reel of your resume, you need to draft it at the end to give you a well-rounded collection of information.
+Put in the very beginning, your resume will act as a brief introduction to your GIS resume.
+As it is a highlight reel of your resume, you need to draft it at the end of your resume-writing process to give you a well-rounded collection of information.

 As with other sections, you need to make sure that your summary is readable and as concise as you can make it.